by Texas Homesteader ~

 Mix seasoning and oil together in a small bowl

-Brush a small amount of seasoned oil on the top surface of a tortilla, adding another tortilla on top and repeating until the tops of each of the tortillas have been oiled & stacked.
+Brush a small amount of seasoned oil evenly over the top surface of a tortilla, adding another tortilla on top and repeating until the tops of each of the tortillas have been oiled & stacked.

-Using a large sharp knife, cut the stack of tortillas into 6 - 8 wedges, depending on how large you wish your finished chip to be.
+Using a large sharp knife, cut the stack of tortillas into 6 - 8 wedges or 1" squares, depending on how large you wish your finished chip to be.

 Arrange the oiled & cut tortilla wedges in a single layer on a cookie sheet.